exis-io/exis-io.github.io/pages/fabric/Fabric.md

+# Fabric

-A collection of nodes and core appliances that is tasked with routing and delivering messages from one [*agent*][Agent] to another.
+A collection of nodes and core appliances that is tasked with routing and delivering messages from one [agent][Agent] to another.

 The fabric is an overlay network atop TCP/IP that runs Riffle over Websockets.